Opendoor Reviews

 Offer Lock

 Offer Lock combines Opendoor’s iBuyer service with a traditional home sale.
-You get a cash offer from Opendoor, just like you would with its main iBuying service, but you can then “lock in” this offer for 60 days.
-Usually, Opendoor offers expire after five days.
+You get a cash offer from Opendoor, just like you would with its main iBuying service, but you can then "lock in" this offer for 30 days.
+Usually, Opendoor offers expire after seven days.

-If your home sells on the open market, you’ll pay the standard realtor commission, which is typically 5–6%.
-The buyer may request that you pay for repairs, and you’ll also cover closing costs.
+If your home sells on the open market, you'll pay the standard listing agent commission, which is typically 2–3%.
+The buyer may also request that you pay a concession to cover their buyer agent's commission and any repair costs negotiated during the inspection period.
+You'll also pay standard closing costs.

 Offer Lock is available only in select markets.